-Typical Kang villages have 30 to 40 households, although many settlements are larger.
-They are characterized by huge banyan trees and delicately designed Buddhist temples or pagodas.
-Among most Dai-related peoples, houses are made of bamboo and are built about six to nine feet above the ground on 21 wooden posts in three rows.
-The area below the house is used as a shelter for livestock and as a storage area.
-The walls and rafters are made of bamboo, while the roof is thatched.
-The interior of the house is divided lengthwise into two rooms.
+Although many villages are larger, most Khang villages have about 30 to 40 households.
+Huge banyan trees and delicately designed Buddhist temples or pagodas are in a typical village.
+Most Dai-related people build houses from bamboo, setting the houses about six to nine feet above ground on 21 wooden posts in three rows.
+People use the area below the houses as a shelter for livestock.
+Builders use bamboo for walls and rafters and thatch the roofs.
+They divide the interior of the houses lengthwise into two rooms.

-Each year the Kang, along with all other Dai groups, hold a famous celebration known as the Water Sprinkling Festival.
-Although the festival was once a Buddhist holiday, today it is celebrated more as an expression of Dai culture and has become a popular tourist attraction.
+Annually, the Khang, along with all other Dai groups, hold a famous celebration known as the Water Sprinkling Festival.
+Today attendees celebrate the festival more as an expression of Dai culture than as an observance of a Buddhist holiday as they did in the past.
+It's a very popular event for tourists.
 During the festival, the Dai build small sand replicas of pagodas, listen to monks reciting prayers, venerate a statue of Buddha, and sprinkle each other with water.

-In the past, when a boy reached the age of 8 or 9, he was sent to a Buddhist temple to live as a monk for at least two years, but more often, for ten years.
-At the temple, the boy received a new name.
-If he chose to leave and return to secular life, he received another new name.
-Upon the birth of his first child, he and his wife would both receive new names.
-During the Cultural Revolution, this practice was repressed, but today it is making a comeback.
+At one time, parents sent their eight or nine-year-old boys to a Buddhist temple.
+The boys lived as a monk for at least two years, but more often for ten years.
+Temple officials gave the boy a new name.
+If he chose to leave and return to secular life, the officials gave the boy another new name.
+Upon the birth of his first child, officials would give the man and his wife each yet another new name.
+During the Cultural Revolution in the 1960s, the Chinese repressed this practice, but today it is making a comeback.

-They also believe in a pantheon of spirits who inhabit the earth.
-The spirits of their ancestors supposedly roam the earth, and, if treated properly, are benign and bring good luck.
-Deities are supposedly the souls of people who lived especially virtuous lives.
-They are believed to have spiritual powers that they can use to benefit those who worship them.
+The Khang also believe in a pantheon of spirits who inhabit the earth.
+They believe the spirits of their ancestors roam the earth.
+If the people treat the spirits properly, the spirits will bring good luck.
+The Khang believe deities are the souls of people who lived especially virtuous lives.
+Deities supposedly use spiritual powers to benefit their worshipers.